I draw from this list depending on the climb. I have

 |

-Lightweight yet protects from snow, wind and extreme cold.
+Unbelievably lightweight yet protects from snow, wind and extreme

 Probably the single most useful jacket I own.
-This replaced my fleece jacket.
-Good
+Great "always in

 X